This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 A weak approval system treats approval as a vibe.
 The human says something broadly positive, the agent infers permission, and the workflow continues.

 A strong approval system treats approval as a transaction.
-The human sees the exact asset, the exact destination, the exact action, and the exact consequence before anything external happens.
+The human sees the exact asset, destination, action and consequence before anything external happens.

 What failed in my system

-The failure was that the loop allowed a lightweight approval phrase to carry too much meaning.
+The loop allowed a lightweight approval phrase to carry too much meaning.

-Instead, one reply could collapse those separate decisions into a single step.
+Instead, one reply could collapse those decisions into a single step.

-This is why I now think approval design deserves the same attention as brand voice, prompt quality and model choice.
+That is why approval design deserves the same attention as brand voice, prompt quality and model choice.

 If an AI agent can publish, send, schedule, update, delete, contact or commit anything externally visible, I would start with this standard.